andrei-akopian/PasswordGenerator/README.md

 `lU0!` is a short seqence of a lowercase, uppercase, number and symbol characters to fullfill the password requirements most websites require.

-`R4nD0mW0rD` a word/name picked from a list of 20K words with some characters randomly replaced with symbols or capitalized.
-Later the wordlist will be increased/changed to a generator.
+`R4nD0mW0rD` is currently a concate of names&Symbols of Elements from the Periodic Table

 `123456` the end is a random hex number filling the rest of the password to 32 symbols